hack-r/pyserpZotero/README.md

 ----------------
   - Interactive mode!
 Just enter `psz` in a terminal after `pip install pyserpZotero` to use this library as a program.
 You can enter your credentials when prompted or edit the config.yaml file to bypass interactive authentication.
   - Added support for additional portals and PDF sources, including **medArxiv and bioRxiv**.
 Improved matching of citations to Arxiv PDFs.
+  - Searching is provided using:
+    1. SerpAPI
+    2. Arxiv Search
+    3. medArXiv Search
+    4. bioArxiv Search
+  If you want to skip searching in any source, add flags NO_SERP, NO_ARXIV, NO_MEDARXIV, NO_BIOARXIV in the config.yaml.

 Why do you sometimes align assignment operators across lines like that?